Why Enterprise Power BI Implementations Fail

 RLS is the primary mechanism for ensuring that users see only the data they are authorized to access.
 There are two implementation approaches.

-Static RLS creates named roles with hardcoded filter expressions.
-For example, a "US-East" role with the filter [Region] = "US-East".
-This approach is simple but does not scale well for organizations with many regions, departments, or other security dimensions.
+Static RLS creates named roles that use fixed filter expressions.
+For instance, a "US-East" role has the filter [Region] = "US-East".

 Workspace Security Model